genomematt/AmBiVErT/README.md

 Installation
 ============

 AmBiVErT uses a C extension for accelerating the alignment steps.
-Unfortunately this complicates the install process.
+Unfortunately this can complicate the install process.
 To install on Mac OS 10.10 with homebrew

     brew install python3